noahehall/theBookOfNoah/0current/security/oauth.md

   - device code: represents that device at that moment in time (a subsequent user initiating the flow will cause the device to receive a different device code)
   - user code: identifies the current user initiating the request via the device, each user gets a different user code
   - verification uri: the URI the device needs to present to the user, which they navigate to from another device (e.g. their mobile phone)
+  - validation service: you need to setup a validation service (e.g. api gateway, etc) that the device can use to validate tokens

 - flow
   - a user needs to authenticate through some device (i.e. machine)